alexanghh/mat2-web/README.md

 # Demo instance

 There is a demo instance deployed a [mat2-web.dustri.org](https://mat2-web.dustri.org).
-Please don't upload any sensitive files on it.
+Please don't upload any sensitive files to it.

 # How to deploy it?